DrPanayioths/AutoSettings/README.md

 ## Steps To Use 📝

+General Instructions:
-1. Click the Text Below Release (Named "Release <Date>") 📦, then click the "DRPconfiger.bat" file 📂
+1. Click the Text Below Release (Named "Release") 📦, then select what bat you want 📂

 2. Find the File in the Explorer Window 🕵️‍♂️

 3. Right-Click and Click "Run as Administrator" 👤

+Powershell Extra:

-4. Wait ⏳ and When a Site and a PowerShell Open 💻
+4. Wait ⏳

+5. When The Site and PowerShell Open 💻

-5. Copy the Text in the Grey Area and Paste It into the PowerShell 📋
+6. Copy the Text in the Grey Area and Paste It into the PowerShell 📋

-6. Wait ⏳
+7. Wait ⏳

-7. When a Text Says "Do You Have Chocolate" 🍫 Appear, Write "y" and Click Enter ✅
+8. When a Text Says "Do You Have Chocolate" 🍫 Appear, Write "y" and Click Enter ✅

-8. Wait ⏳, and a Program to Install and Modify Many Things Will Open 🚀
+9. Wait ⏳, and a Program to Install and Modify Many Things Will Open 🚀

-9. Done ✅🎉
+10. Done ✅🎉